 Students are expected to attend all classes for which they are registered, including the first class session and may be dropped for not attending during the first week.
 Students who decide to stop attending classes after the first week should not assume that they will be dropped for non-attendance.
 Students must officially withdraw (drop) from classes to avoid financial obligations or receiving a failing grade for the class by completing an Add/Drop form.

 Students can drop or withdraw from classes by completing an Add/Drop form and either coming to Enrollment Services (Building 25), or faxing an Add/Drop form to (360) 596-5709, or scanning and e-mailing an Add/Drop form to .

 Instructors who want to drop a student for attendance reasons will include their attendance information in their class syllabi.

-Students unable to attend the first class session may leave a message for the instructor by calling the appropriate division office.
+Students unable to attend the first class session may contact the instructor by finding their information on our Campus Directory.

 Instructors are responsible for explaining their grading policies at the beginning of each course.
 This will be in the form of a course syllabus.

 |F||(0.0)||Failure to meet minimum course requirement|